3.01 First-Year Program

 2. A student who wishes to receive the J.D. degree but who has not completed all requirements for the M.A. degree may count only 6 of such credits toward the J.D. degree.

-3. The M.A. degree may be started before or after the student's admission to law school, but only those institute credits earned within a two-year period preceding the date of the J.D. degree * [subsequent to matriculation into the J.D. degree program] may be counted toward satisfaction of the J.D. degree requirements; and the student must be simultaneously enrolled in courses in both the Law School and the Ibero-American Studies Program for at least some portion of such six year period.
+3. The M.A. degree may be started before or after the student's admission to law school, but only those institute credits earned within a two-year period preceding the date of admission to law school may be counted toward satisfaction of the J.D. degree requirements; and the student must be simultaneously enrolled in courses in both the Law School and the Ibero-American Studies Program for at least some portion of such six year period.

 4. A student who wants to use this 15-credit rule should notify the Law School office as soon as possible.